tradingstrategy-ai/docs/source/glossary.rst

     Backtrader

-        An old Python based algorithmic trading framework for strategy backtesting and live execution.
+        An old Python based :term:`algorithmic trading` framework for strategy backtesting and live execution.
         No longer maintained.
         `See documentation <https://www.backtrader.com/>`__.

     QSTrader

-        An old Python based algorithmic trading framework for strategy backtesting and live execution using portfolio construction theory.
+        An old Python based :term:`algorithmic trading` framework for strategy backtesting and live execution using portfolio construction theory.
         No longer maintained.